manwar/theweeklychallenge/content/blog/review-challenge-090.md

 >Both these we've always used `tr` for as the fastest way to compute the
 >DNA count and to get reverse complement of sequence

 Well there you have it.
 I believe that perhaps because of its syntax the translation operator gets tossed in with the regular expression functions it so much resembles, and then gets relegated to being substitution's less capable sibling.
 As everything you can do with `tr///` you can do with `s///`, what's the use of using it?
-Aside fromt the factual incorrectness of that statement, there is a very real use case: speed.
+Aside from the factual incorrectness of that statement, there is a very real use case: speed.
 The thing is that translation really only *looks* like a regular expression tool.
 In fact it doesn't spin up the complex regular expression engine at all, and consequently its overhead is considerably smaller compared to the bringing out the big guns of regex.
 The difference between s/// in speed ranges from smallish to vast depending on the use case, but in tests I've done it was about 10x faster.
 YMMV.

 So that is why it's useful.